ClaraOzwin/GettingandCleaningDataProject/README.md

 =============================

 Repository for the course project for the Getting and Cleaning Data course in the John's Hopkins Data Science specialization.
-It contains the following files:
+This repository contains the following files:

 * **README.md**